 Contact the Institute Library desk for assistance.

-The purpose of the Prairie Research Institute Library is to collect, preserve, promote, document, and collaborate in the scientific research and educational activities of the Institute.
-We serve Institute staff, the University of Illinois community, and the citizens of Illinois.
+The purpose of the Prairie Research Institute Library is to support, collect, preserve, promote, document, and collaborate in the scientific research and educational activities of the Institute.
+We provide service to Institute staff, the University of Illinois community, and the citizens of Illinois.

 In 2008, the four existing state scientific surveys (the Illinois Natural History Survey, the Illinois State Geological Survey, the Illinois State Water Survey, and the Illinois Sustainable Technology Center) were transferred from the Illinois Department of Natural Resources to the University of Illinois as the Institute of Natural Resource Sustainability.
 In February 2010, the Illinois State Archaeological Survey joined the Institute.
 In May 2011, the Institute changed its name to the Prairie Research Institute.
 By recommendation of the Institute Library Advisory Task Force, the Prairie Research Institute Library formed from the merger of the four State Scientific Survey Libraries, the Illinois Natural History Survey Library, Illinois State Geological Survey Library, Illinois State Water Survey Library, and Illinois Sustainable Technology Center Library.